splayemu/spencerapple.com/src/content/preprocess_d3_visualizations/index.md

 ## Architecture

 My website is generated with Metalsmith, a static site generator written in Node.
+Static site generators allow users to write content in Markdown and define their layouts in a templating language like [Pug](https://pugjs.org/api/getting-started.html).
-Metalsmith reads in the content files into memory then runs them through a series of plugins that transform the content.
+Metalsmith reads the content files into memory then runs them through a series of plugins that transform the content files into HTML, CSS, and JS.
 To finish the content is outputted to a build directory.
 <img src="https://docs.google.com/drawings/d/1uEUX3ral9Nc5kFbGvvqwRJ30FtGCowD4q07yUDCxKTY/pub?w=662&amp;h=226">

-Previously, my data visualizations were served and rendered like so:
+In the standard way of creating data visualizations with D3, the webserver serves HTML, CSS, and JS.
+Then each browser interprets the Javascript to draw the SVG images.
 <img src="https://docs.google.com/drawings/d/1ZbYeOlL9AjmTVy46sHlA-DcMfwvRGVeaDxpD6TSwews/pub?w=515&amp;h=175">
 <div id="client-workflow"></div>

-Compared to rendering the visuals on the server:
+In order to preprocess my visualizations, I moved the Javascript interpretation onto the server.
 <img src="https://docs.google.com/drawings/d/1gc3xJj4-4R2VhM29eQDt2zlohPsTQ9n4_sQC0oavViI/pub?w=627&amp;h=174">
 <div id="server-workflow"></div>